Aervitas/Aervitas/README.md

 ### Hi there 👋
-My name's Matthew Keshishian and I am a third year Computer Science student at UCLA.
+My name's Matthew Keshishian and I am a fourth year Computer Science student at UCLA.
 I specialize in software engineering and cyber security, and I have experience with Java, Python, C++, C#, Arduino, JS, HTML, and CSS.
 My current WIP project is a database for a school org to track alumni, user credentials, and event schedules.
 Please feel free to check out my web portfolio here for more info about my projects, as not all of them can be found on my Github. https://www.matthewkesh.com/